-During middle ear infection, the lining of the middle ear secretes more fluid, which can be thin or thick as glue.
+During a middle ear infection, the lining of the middle ear secretes more fluid, which can be thin or thick as glue.
 If the fluid does not go away in 3 months, the condition is known as ‘glue ear’.
 Your child hears inadequately through this fluid and may have difficulty hearing.
-However, if your child doesn’t have problem in hearing and speech, your doctor may examine your child to see that the fluid has disappeared naturally.
+However, if your child doesn’t have a problem with hearing and speech, your doctor may examine your child to see that the fluid has disappeared naturally.

 If not, consult an ENT specialist immediately as children should not be left for a long period with untreated glue ear.
 Hearing loss can affect your child’s speech development, understanding of language, etc.